Mindbody Nutrition

 The first thing to get straightened out is that not all fat is bad.
 In our fat-phobic times it is most likely that this information is contrary to everything you have ever heard or been told, but it is a well researched fact.
 We need to eat fat and indeed our bodies thrive from a moderately high intake of healthy fats.

-Dietary fat is part of the functioning controls of appetite, weight control, heart health, brain function, hormone production, skin health, immunity, energy production.
+Dietary fat is part of the functioning controls of appetite, weight control, heart health, brain function, hormone production, skin health, immunity, and energy production.

 Since the introduction of low fat and diet foods, obesity levels and incidences of raised cholesterol have increased worldwide.
-Cholesterol lowering medication is the highest earning of prescribed drugs in Ireland.
+Cholesterol lowering medication is one the highest earning of prescribed drugs in Ireland.

 GOOD FATS: